-Purple used to be a colour reserved only for royalty.
-It was a sign of status.
+Purple was a colour reserved only for royalty, a sign of status.

 Purple Vegetables can improve your health and diet according to many.